emeinhardt/prague/README.md

 **Performance**

 1. There's a lot of room for improving the space efficiency of current functions for solving the Enumeration Problem.
 This is the highest priority right now.
-The benchmark for feasibility is the enumeration problem on the full `hayes.tsv` feature set and inventory (about 30 and 285 after deduplication, respectively); with room for algorithmic improvement, peak memory usage is >=90GB and time >>10 minutes.
+The benchmark for feasibility is the enumeration problem on the full `hayes.tsv` feature set and inventory (about 30 and 285 after deduplication, respectively): if this is reasonabily feasible, then few other more practical problems will present any problem at all.
+Unfortunately, while there's room for algorithmic improvement, peak memory usage is currently >=90GB and time >>10 minutes.
 2. Depending on whether the user has lots of RAM, lots of cores, or access to a GPU, it would be nice to have multiple implementations of core functions for solving the three key problems mentioned above and some way of letting the user choose among them.